OBD-II

 Step 1: Check for Other Codes

 If MAF, MAP, or O2 sensor codes appear alongside P0171, address those first.
-P0171 is often a downstream effect.
+P0171 is often a downstream effect of an upstream sensor fault.
+A bad MAF that reports low airflow will cause the ECM to inject less fuel than the engine actually needs, which then trips P0171.

 Step 2: Inspect PCV System

 With engine warm and at idle, place your hand near the valve cover oil cap.
-If you feel strong suction, the PCV valve is working correctly.
-If you feel no suction or pressure, the diaphragm has failed.
+If you feel strong suction (the cap is hard to remove and air rushes in when you crack it), the PCV valve is working correctly.
+If you feel no suction or feel pressure pushing out, the diaphragm has failed and air is flowing the wrong direction through the PCV passage.

 Step 3: Clean the MAF Sensor